What should I bring?

 You have a complimentary/free parking option:

-You and your guests attending the conference may park at no cost in Lots A and C of Entrance 20, at Spur 5 and University Drive, and in Lot 4A, at Calhoun Road and Wheeler Avenue, with the parking permit found here.
+You and your guests attending the conference may park at no cost in Lots A and C of Entrance 20, at Spur 5 and University Drive, with the parking permit found here.
 Please print the permit and display it on your automobile’s dashboard.

 Houston is served by two major airports.
 Hobby Airport is approximately 20 miles closer ($23 by cab) to the University of Houston than is the George Bush Intercontinental Airport.
 If you are traveling by car from I-45 North, take the Texas Spur 5 exit.
 Turn right on University Drive.
 From I-45 South, take the Elgin/Cullen/Lockwood exit.
 Turn left on Elgin and left at the second light.
 Turn right on University Drive.
 Keep straight to Entrance 1 at Calhoun Road.

 O-Team Leaders will be available to guide you around campus during your time at New Student Conference.
 Maps are available online if you would like to look at one before you come.

 All students attending NSO are required to stay overnight and will spend the evening in the Cougar Village Residence Hall.
 Linens are NOT provided, and you will need to bring your own blankets and comforts from home.

 Yes, all students attending NSO must spend the night at orientation.
 The overnight portion of the program has been specifically designed to allow you a chance to become familiar with the campus and to meet your peers.
 Through various planned academic and social activities, you will experience a taste of college, and the overnight stay will ensure that you are on time for the second day's early start.